wtsi-npg/npg_porch/docs/user_guide.md

 Try to limit the content to the variable parts of pipeline configuration.
 Settings like `type="CRAM"` might be better as static arguments to the pipeline, rather than part of the definition here.

-Note that it is possible to run the same `task_input` with a different `pipeline`.
-For example, if a task failed, you might release a pipeline update.
-In order to run the same task again, you would need to register another pipeline and register the same task definition with the new pipeline.
-We do not currently support updating a pipeline with a new version.
+Note that it is possible to run the same `task_input` with a different `pipeline` or `version`.
+For example, if a task failed, you might release a new pipeline version.
+In order to run the same task again, you would need to register another version to the pipeline and register the same task definition with the new pipeline.

+A new version of a pipeline can be registered using the same json format as is used for registering a pipeline.
+A pipeline token is required.

+`url='https://$SERVER:$PORT/versions'; curl -L -XPOST ${url} -H "content-type: application/json" -H "Authorization: Bearer $PIPELINE_TOKEN" -w " %{http_code}" -d @pipeline-def.json`

 ### Step 3 - register the documents with npg_porch